We've independently reviewed this article to make sure it's as accurate as we can make it.

 First, remove any previous finishes and painting.
 Sand down the entire surface of the wood you will treat.
 Depending on the roughness of the wood use 150-250 grit sandpaper and make sure you get all the little nooks and awkward places.

-Second, clean everything thoroughly.
+Second, clean everything thoroughly using a general cleaner, and allow it to dry.
 The waterproof seal depends on an entirely clean, oil-free, dry surface.

 If you are unsure of how your chosen method will look, we recommend testing a small area first.
 Choose somewhere out of sight and apply a small amount of your agent.
 Make sure you let the agent cure fully before deciding, because the look will change as it dries.